 The most ingenious team game I have created this year.
 It sounds easy to win but it’s far from it.
 There are simple (make or break) obstacles that each player must overcome or be sent back to the beginning.

 8. Beat Down 27

 Dubbed ‘The Fat Furnace’.
-This is the perfect (27 minute) all body HIT challenge that will test your client’s cardio, strength and endurance.
+This is all body HIT workout that will test your strength, cardio and endurance.
 To the max.

 9. One Man Band

 This is the ultimate cardio endurance guessing game.
 It’s exhausting, but lots of fun.

 In this quirky workout, players take turns challenging the rest of the group.
 It’s fun, wacky and a great team bonding activity.